crespo86/uda-data-enron/readme.md

 ## DecisionTree

 This is my code
 - critertion : gini and entropy are the ways to check impurity.
+I just check better way.
+- splitter: this is the way to split. default is best.
+I want to choose better way.
+- min_sample_split: It desice volume of each split.
+If this score is high, algolithm's accuracy can be rough.

 ``` python
 tree = tree.DecisionTreeClassifier()